 For synchronous messaging among micro-services, REpresentational State Transfer (REST) based lightweight APIs are used.
 They offer low overhead and low network latency.
 Google remote procedure call (gRPC) has also been picking up fast due to the high-performance gains it offers.
 JSON or XML based messaging can be replaced by binary representation formats such as ProtoBuf or Avro.

 For asynchronous messaging, a standard store-and-forward pattern can work.
 RabbitMQ is one of the most widely used open-source message broker offering such messaging.
 Kafka is another alternative to support such publish-subscribe asynchronous messaging between the microservices.
 Kafka also offers to store the data streams thus making the application fault-tolerant.

-The emerging networking applications in IoT and edge computing expect microservices to be running anywhere in the network – some might be running in private clouds of different service providers; some might be running in on-premise private cloud deployments and some might be in public cloud.
-So, cloud-native applications need to support the end to end orchestration around hybrid clouds and multi-cloud deployments.
+The emerging networking applications in IoT and edge computing expect microservices to run anywhere in the network – some might be running in private clouds of different service providers, some might be running in on-premise private cloud deployments, and some might be in the public cloud.
+So, cloud-native applications must support end-to-end orchestration around hybrid clouds and multi-cloud deployments.
 Emerging open-source orchestration solutions (used to automate, design, orchestrate and manage services), like Open Networking Automation Platform (ONAP) and OSM (Open Source Mano), already support deployments in a multi-cloud or Multi-VIM environment.
 They offer a single dashboard to design and manage services spread across multiple deployments sites in a network.
-ONAP/OSM is now working aggressively towards enhancing their solutions for deployment on multiple infrastructure environments, for example, OpenStack and its different distributions (e.g. vanilla OpenStack, Wind River, etc...), public and private clouds (e.g. VMware, Azure).
+ONAP/OSM is now working aggressively towards enhancing their solutions for deployment on multiple infrastructure environments, for example, OpenStack and its different distributions (e.g. vanilla OpenStack, Wind River, etc…), public and private clouds (e.g. VMware, Azure).